maverickspectacle/database/pages/race.md

 Those of mixed black-white ancestry fall between blacks and whites in regard to self-rated overall health and have the worst self-rated mental health<ref>https://archive.ph/0Ezku</ref>.

 People are genetically inclined to choose as social partners those who resemble themselves at a genetic level<ref>https://sci-hub.ru/https://doi.org/10.1111/j.0956-7976.2005.01574.x</ref>.

-### Affirmative Action

-#### In College: Effect on Minority Admissions

-The evidence suggests that affirmative action in universities has positive effects on minority admissions<ref>https://www.aeaweb.org/articles?id=10.1257/aer.20140783</ref><ref>https://diversity.berkeley.edu/sites/default/files/understanding_affrirmative_action.pdf</ref><ref>https://go.gale.com/ps/i.do?p=AONE&u=googlescholar&id=GALE%7CA53744951&v=2.1&it=r&sid=googleScholar&asid=f46747c4</ref><ref>https://www.jstor.org/stable/23261474?searchText=&searchUri=&ab_segments=&searchKey=&refreqid=fastly-default%3A9999d33bbb0ee62950e23b72868c8010#metadata_info_tab_contents</ref><ref>https://www.jstor.org/stable/2962408</ref><ref>https://www.ceousa.org/wp-content/uploads/2013/02/VALaw.pdf</ref><ref>https://www.ceousa.org/wp-content/uploads/2012/01/ASU_LAW.pdf</ref>.
-This effect is stronger in more elite-level schools<ref>https://www.jstor.org/stable/pdf/30162729.pdf?refreqid=excelsior%3Ab5df27a45b1892b4eddfe0f728629c58&ab_segments=&origin=</ref>.
-This does come at the expense of some whites, but minority populations in these schools are still relatively small so this discrimination effect is relatively small as well.

-#### In College: Effect on Minority Performance and Labor Market Effects

-While affirmative action undoubtedly does increase the admission of minorities into universities, there is debate about if this comes at the expense of minorities, who may suffer from being put into more difficult courses.
-This effect is known as mismatch.
-There is some research which suggests that mismatch occurs, with the most important study looking at law school affirmative action<ref>https://www.jstor.org/stable/40040209</ref>.

-Unfortunately, this study has the problem of presupposing in their regression models that the effect of GPA and SAT performance is uniform for races.
-When not looking at average effects, a different picture is painted in which prior performance is less of a predictor of future performance for black people.
-Moreover, the effect of school selectivity on performance is negative for the general population, but looking specifically at black people it positively predicts performance<ref>https://www.aeaweb.org/articles?id=10.1257/aer.20140783</ref><ref>https://diversity.berkeley.edu/sites/default/files/understanding_affrirmative_action.pdf</ref><ref>https://www.jstor.org/stable/pdf/30162729.pdf?refreqid=excelsior%3Ab5df27a45b1892b4eddfe0f728629c58&ab_segments=&origin=</ref>.

-The mismatch effect could still nonetheless occur for some especially unqualified black candidates.
-I would need to do more research before I felt confident about this issue specifically, but it is certainly possible that in the United States, affirmative action is so extreme that it is suboptimal for advancing educational outcomes for minorities<ref>https://www.jstor.org/stable/pdf/30162729.pdf?refreqid=excelsior%3Ab5df27a45b1892b4eddfe0f728629c58&ab_segments=&origin=</ref><ref>https://www.nber.org/system/files/working_papers/w20962/w20962.pdf</ref>.

-Importantly, mismatch effects presuppose either that students' enrollment decisions are irrational or that selective universities possess private information which affects school performance.
-There is some evidence for the latter, meaning if we presuppose that the former assertion is true, making such information more public could decrease mismatch effects where they exist<ref>https://onlinelibrary.wiley.com/doi/abs/10.3982/QE83</ref>.

-Much of the research above on the subject suggests that the positive effects of affirmative action on minority performance translates into positive labor market effects downstream.
-There is some research which suggests otherwise, but this suffers from the same problem as another study mentioned before in that it assumes uniform effects of prior performance on future performance for racial groups<ref>https://www.jstor.org/stable/pdf/2117647.pdf?refreqid=excelsior%3A42e0ed4c8fa818183614196a852973f5&ab_segments=&origin=</ref>.

-In short, it appears that mismatch is not an inherent feature of affirmative action programs although it can occur when such programs are sufficiently extreme.
-There is little evidence that affirmative action negatively impacts school performance for minorities and the overall evidence suggests it has positive labor market effects for such groups.

-#### In College: Student Diversity and School Performance

-There also appears to be positive externalities derived from the increased student diversity created as a consequence of affirmative action.
-Most notably, it appears to improve school performance for all groups in general, meaning that affirmative action can cause boosts for non-minority students who aren't discriminated against<ref>https://www.gse.harvard.edu/news/uk/18/07/case-affirmative-action</ref><ref>https://diversity.berkeley.edu/sites/default/files/understanding_affrirmative_action.pdf</ref><ref>https://www.jstor.org/stable/pdf/30162729.pdf?refreqid=excelsior%3Ab5df27a45b1892b4eddfe0f728629c58&ab_segments=&origin=</ref>.

-#### Opinion and Psychology

-There are many explanatory factors involved in support and opposition to affirmative action.
-Racial prejudice or concerns about justice can predict opposition.
-On the other hand, white guilt can predict support<ref>https://www.jstor.org/stable/2111770</ref><ref>https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1559-1816.1995.tb02394.x</ref><ref>https://journals.sagepub.com/doi/abs/10.1177/0146167299025004008</ref>.

-Mentions of affirmative action can lead people to view groups who benefit from affirmative action more negatively<ref>https://journals.sagepub.com/doi/10.1177/0146167298241005</ref>.

 ### Health/Healthcare